Breakdown of marriage or common-law partnership and FHSAs

 If an additional amount was transferred to a RRIF, the amount will be treated as a new RRSP contribution with similar tax consequences as noted above.

-In order to directly transfer property on the breakdown of your marriage or common-law partnership from your FHSAs to your current or former spouse’s or common-law partner’s FHSAs, RRSPs or RRIFs, you will need to fill out Form RC723, Transfer from an FHSA to another FHSA, RRSP or RRIF on Breakdown of Marriage or Common-law Partnership and provide it to your current or former spouse's or common–law partner's FHSA or RRSP issuer or RRIF carrier.
+In order to directly transfer property on the breakdown of your marriage or common-law partnership from your FHSAs to your current or former spouse’s or common-law partner’s FHSAs, RRSPs or RRIFs, fill out Form RC723, Transfer from an FHSA to another FHSA, RRSP or RRIF on Breakdown of Marriage or Common-law Partnership and provide it to your current or former spouse's or common–law partner's FHSA or RRSP issuer or RRIF carrier.

 You must not withdraw the property from your FHSAs yourself and give it to your current or former spouse or common-law partner.
 This transaction would not be considered a direct transfer and will have immediate tax consequences.

-If you withdraw the property from your FHSAs yourself, the amount that you withdraw from your FHSA would be a taxable withdrawal, which you must report as income when you file your income tax and benefit return for the year of the withdrawal.
+If you withdraw the property from your FHSAs yourself, the amount withdrawn will be a taxable withdrawal and your FHSA issuer will give you a T4FHSA slip, First Home Savings Account Statement showing the amount in box 22.
+You must report this as income when you file your income tax and benefit return for the year of the withdrawal.
+For more information on your T4FHSA slip and how to report activities in your FHSA, go to Reporting FHSA activities on your income tax and benefit return.

 -